arainho/secure-git-workshop/README.md

 2. There are bad practices everywhere ⚡⚡⚡☠️☠️☠️
 3. We'll fix them throughout the workshop! 😉

-## Setup options
-- In your laptop 💻
-- Or in a Linux Virtual Machine 🧵

 ## Challenges execution
 - Forking the repo and use GitHub Actions 🍴🤖
-- In a terminal of Laptop or VM 👤💻
+- In a terminal of Laptop or Linux VM 💻🧵

-## 💡 Let's setup
+## Preparation 💡
 move to [setup](https://github.com/arainho/secure-git-workshop/tree/setup)